TommyX12/darknet-cpp-wrapper/README.md

 			All properties are in the range of 0.0 to 1.0, where 1.0 is the full width/height of the image.

 		* **float* probs <br/>**
+			An array of floats.
+Length is `num`. <br/>
-			The confidence/probability of the objects detected.
+			Contains the confidence/probability of the objects detected.

 ### Properties:
 * **std::string module <br/>**